jamesclancy/SafeCardGame/README.md

         { model with CurrentStep = (Draw otherPlayer)}, Cmd.none
 ```

-Game Won should transition to the GameOverState, set a winner and a message but I will first have to define a function to format teh GameOverMessage like:
+Game Won should transition to the GameOverState, set a winner and a message but I will first have to define a function to format the GameOverMessage like:

 ```
 let formatGameOverMessage (notifications : Option<Notification list>) =